Follow my blog with Bloglovin

 If you get your baby used to warm milk, then chances are that he/she won’t take it any other way.
 And I am sure you don’t want to be in the position where your baby won’t stop crying because he/she is hungry but the milk is not at the “right” temperature.
-Do yourself a favor, and don’t start something that could come later on and bite you in the butt.
+Do yourself a favor, and don’t start something that could come bite you in the butt later on.

 8. Too many pacifiers